Coding208/Linux-Checklist/I_<3_Lucy.md

 Manage users.
 Delete any that aren’t supposed to exist.
 Undisable the accounts that are supposed to exist.
 Make sure everyone who should be admin is admin and everyone who is supposed to be standard is standard.
 Add any that are needed.
 Make sure to unlock and re-lock.
 System Settings> Users and Groups > Unlock.

 Look in the README for “insecure” passwords.
 Change those users’ passwords.

+sudo ufw enable Allow any ports in the README

 </details>
-System Settings>Software&Updates have it check for recommended updates once a day.
 <details open>
   <summary>  Bad Stuff  </summary>
 </br>
 Delete all non-work related files (If specified in readme) use: find / -name '*.<file extension>' -type f -delete Remove .mp3, .mov, .mp4, .avi, .mpg, .mpeg, .flac, .m4a, .flv, .ogg, .gif, .png, .jpg, and .jpeg.

-sudo ufw enable Allow any ports in the README
+sudo apt-get install bum Use bum to look for bad services.
+Remove apache, nginx, bind9 (DNS), ssh, or FTP unless otherwise stated in the README.
+Type sudo bum to start bum.

 sysctl -n net.ipv4.tcp_syncookies stops bad cookies.